mallabee/queue/readme.md

 - Driver/Adapter - A driver is the way to interact with new queue type (e.g.: Beanstalkd, SQS, Redis, Database).
 - Connector - A driver connector is the class that makes the connection between a queue configuration and a driver and generate an instance.
 - Event - An event is fired when relevant stuff happens (such as job processed, job failed).
 You can listen to these events and interact with the queue while they occur.

+### Best practices for background task management

+- Why not daemonizing a PHP script? - PHP is not good for long background processes - read more: http://symcbean.blogspot.com/2010/02/php-and-long-running-processes.html

 ## MQ and Laravel Queues (`illuminate/queue`)